ffaristocrat/mechbay/README.md

 Stages are broken up into 3 or 4 sections.
 * 0 - VN scenes before the stage.
-* 1 - VN and battle scripting for the story section.
+* 1 - VN and battle scripting for the mission section.
 * 2 - VN and battle scripting for the sortie section.
 * 3 - Post battle VN executed at the end of the campaign.